Sauna in the garden - What you need for the sauna in the garden

 The first step to a sauna in the garden: planning permission

-Build it yourself or buy it ready-made?
+Build it yourself or buy ready-made?

 Where is the best place to put the sauna in the garden?